-The site is anticipated to deliver completions over a three year period in the middle of the plan period.
+The site is anticipated to deliver completions over a three-year period in the middle of the plan period.

-No of units SW3.4 - Brondeg, Heolgerrig 50
+SW3.4 - Brondeg, Heolgerrig 50

 This 2.75 hectare Greenfield site lies within the settlement of Heolgerrig.
 Part of the site is in the ownership of MTCBC, however the sale of the land to a private owner is underway.
-Given the site's location, size and proposed use, it would contribute to the aims and objectives of the plan and is consistent with the Plan's Spatial Strategy and deliver affordable housing and other planning obligations in accordance with Policy SW9.
+Given the site's location, size and proposed use, its development would contribute to the aims and objectives of the plan consistent with the Plan's Spatial Strategy and deliver affordable housing and other planning obligations in accordance with Policy SW9.